Skip to main content

 When would I actually use this?

 If you're still on the fence about whether the Fast-Flux Detection tool belongs in your toolbox, this section is for you.
-Below you'll meet three real people — a threat intelligence analyst, a SOC analyst, and a network security engineer — facing three real situations where this tool turns a stressful afternoon into a five-minute task.
+Below you'll meet three real people — an SOC analyst, a threat intelligence analyst, and a network security engineer — facing three real situations where this tool turns a stressful afternoon into a five-minute task.
 Read whichever story sounds closest to your week.

 Common situations across teams.
 Beyond the three stories above, here are the everyday workplace moments when people across the company reach for the Fast-Flux Detection tool — or one of the tools right next to it in this category.
 If any of these are on your calendar this month, that's your sign: